 ROBERTSON, Ritchie.
 Kafka.
 Judaism, Politics, and Literature.
 Oxford: OUP, 2001.

 Who was Kafka?
 What is the meaning of his writings?
 Is there a key to decipher them?
-Many experts have tried to throw some light on them and dozens of opposing interpretations can be found which are often opposed.
+Many experts have tried to throw some light on them and dozens of interpretations can be found which are often opposed.
 Some have concluded that Kafka’s intention was precisely to make no sense at all and to depict the incoherence of a contradictory world by means of insoluble riddles meant to frustrate his readers.
 Ritchie Robertson doesn’t share this view, which he considers incompatible with admiration for Kafka and probably points to the difficulties in interpreting him (p. ix).

 Understanding Kafka is certainly no easy task for several reasons: the matters he was concerned with are abstract and complex; when writing he had in mind readers with good knowledge of the details he presented; and, finally, his technique was based on subtle and often oblique allusions which can be ambiguous.
 To complicate things even more, Kafka’s logic is often paradoxical, his characters move about in grotesque or enigmatic settings, he relies on symbols and allegories which can be obscure and hermetic, his references are multi-layered and can even include opposing views, and time and space are often mysteriously blurred in his stories, as are the sacred and the secular.
 Robertson’s thorough exegesis gives us interesting clues for a better understanding of Kafka, since there is, he insists, not one single master key to access the complex world he construed.